-Prisons have a range of security levels depending on the type of sentence of the inmate, usually based on degree of potential for violence.
-Leveling ranges from minimum to medium to maximum security (where death row and highly volatile/violent incarcerated persons are housed).
+Prisons have a range of security levels depending on the type of sentence of the incarcerated individual, usually based on the degree of potential for violence.
+Levels range from minimum to medium to maximum security (where death row and highly volatile/violent incarcerated persons are housed).

 By the time an individual reaches the prison setting, substance detoxification has taken place and acute conditions have been stabilized.
 Prison nursing usually involves long-term management of chronic conditions and ambulatory care.
 Although incarcerated individuals can be moved within the system for security purposes, they will generally be in a long-term relationship with their healthcare providers.

 Nurses who enjoy practicing in the jail environment like a fast-paced, constantly changing situation.
 These are usually the same nurses who thrive in an urban emergency room, as there are similarities in the type of conditions encountered.
 Jail nursing can involve interesting assessment situations and a good bit of trauma evaluation.
 Major conditions addressed include substance withdrawal, contagious disease, and suicide prevention.